Aidan-McNay/vivado-tutorial/docs/block_designs.rst

        IP blocks.
 Additionally, our hierarchy in the **Design** tab has been updated.

-       Let's make some connections between these two!
+       Let's make some connections between these IP blocks!

        .. admonition:: Connecting IP
           :class: important